Major Projects updates

 Narrabri Waste Management Facility Expansion

-The Narrabri Waste Management Facility expansion includes the construction of two adjoining landfill cells (Cell 2 and Cell 3), sediment control basin and leachate pond.
+The Narrabri Waste Management Facility expansion includes the construction of two adjoining landfill cells (Cell 2 and Cell 3) and associated infrastructure.
+The project includes:

 For any further information, please contact the Narrabri Shire Council on (02) 6799 6866 or council@narrabri.nsw.gov.au